BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 All you need is the UUID of the dialogue nodes you'd like to remove or add as children of a node, and then you can start configuring your dialogue trees!

-A note: when adding player responses (which will be labeled as TagQuestion nodes), the order the children are listed under a dialogue node will also be the order they're displayed in the game, listed from top to bottom.
+A note: when adding player responses (which will be labeled as TagQuestion nodes), the order the children are listed under a dialogue node will  be the order they're displayed in the game, listed from top to bottom.

-Also, when multiple children are listed under a character's speaking line (labeled as a TagAnswer node), and they're not player responses, these are usually lines of dialogue that are being tested for certain conditions, to determine whether they should play or not.
+, when multiple children are listed under a character's speaking line (labeled as a TagAnswer node), and they're not player responses, these are usually lines of dialogue that are being tested for certain conditions, to determine whether they should play or not.
 In this case, the order the children are listed in is the order the game will test them in, with children placed higher in the list taking priority.

 **Checking game flags**
 ####

 The checkflags attribute is how the game tests whether a line of dialogue should be available or not.
 When a given flag is set to True under the checkflags attribute, that means the dialogue node will only be available if that flag is set to true.
 When the flag the game is testing for is set to False, then that line of dialogue will only play if the flag is *not* true.

 To edit the conditions a line of dialogue will be available under, you can add or remove flags for this attribute.
-Check their UUIDs to make sure you're testing for the right ones!
-Also, take a note of what kind of flag it's testing for; if the game's testing for a Tag, it's testing what character tags a given character has.
+Check their UUIDs to make sure you're testing for the right ones! , take a note of what kind of flag it's testing for; if the game's testing for a Tag, it's testing what character tags a given character has.
 When the flag type is a Global flag, it's testing for a flag that's present in the game globally, and not just applied to a specific character.
 Local flags seem to be flags set for the player character, and Object flags are testing to see whether the character you're speaking to has a given flag set for them (these are distinct from tags; flags are conditional, and are usually set during gameplay, as opposed to tags, which are used to determine different qualities of a character, like whether they can participate in dialogue or not!).

 **Setting game flags**
 ####

 The setflags attribute will allow you to set game flags when that dialogue node is played.
 This can be done by listing the UUID for the game flag, and either setting it to True to enable the flag, or setting it to False to disable it.
-You can also make your own custom flags!
+You can  make your own custom flags!

 **Making custom game flags**
 ####